 To make healthier patatas bravas - bake them

 If you want to make these a little healthier, there’s no problem in baking them in the oven.
 You can par boil as mentioned in the recipe card, and dry as normal.
-Once dry, put on a baking sheet and drizzle with about 2 tbsp olive oil and the spices as mentioned.
+Once dry, put on a baking sheet and drizzle with about 2 tablespoon olive oil and the spices as mentioned.
 Give it a good mix and arrange the potatoes in one layer.
-Bake in a pre-heated oven of 500F (250C) for 30-40 minutes – stir the potatoes once.
+Bake in a pre-heated oven of 500F (250C) for 30-40 minutes - stir the potatoes once.

 If you don’t mind frying them, that is of course the real way of doing it, and the texture and flavor is hard to beat.